AI Driven Fab Resilience Disrupt

 - Organizations may face budget constraints that limit technological investments.

-- It’s essential to establish clear communication and training to overcome these barriers.
+- Establishing clear communication and training is essential to overcome these barriers.

 - Evaluate your company’s readiness by assessing current digital capabilities.

-- Market demand fluctuations can signal the need for enhanced operational resilience.
+- Market demand fluctuations may signal the need for enhanced operational resilience.

 - If competitors are adopting AI, it may be time to consider similar strategies.